Panasonic Lumix FZ2500 / FZ2000 review

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

-When Panasonic launched the FZ1000, its premium bridge camera back in 2014, it provided a near perfect specification – an ultra-wide zoom range from a fast lens, a quality processor, 4K video capture and quality results.
-Just two years later, in 2016, the FZ2500 (called the FZ2000 in Europe) was announced – new and improved for one very specific market: videographers.
-Aimed very clearly at filmmakers, what exactly is it about this bridge camera that makes it so appealing?
+When Panasonic launched the Z1000 premium bridge camera back in 2014, it provided a near perfect specification - an ultra-wide zoom range from a fast lens, a quality processor, 4K video capture, and quality results.
+Just two years later the FZ2000 was announced. new and improved for one very specific market: videographers.
+Aimed very clearly at filmmakers, what exactly is it about this release that makes it so appealing?

 Specifications